Llanz-dev/SocialVote/README.md

-Create a profile with picture
+Create a link page on each poll_creator